 __Ice chips only

 __I.V. fluids only

-__Few at mother’s request
+__Few at mother’s request only

 Position for pushing:

-The mother has been encouraged to take whatever position is most comfortable to her and to vary positions during second stage until delivery (semi-sitting, sitting, side-lying, hands and knees, standing, squatting, etc. she has been discourages from using the lithotomy or any supine position during descent of the baby, and for a delivery unless forceps, vacuum extractor, or episiotomy become necessary.
+The mother has been encouraged to take whatever position is most comfortable to her and to vary positions during second stage until delivery (semi-sitting, sitting, side-lying, hands and knees, standing, squatting, etc. she has been discouraged from using the lithotomy or any supine position during descent of the baby, and for a delivery unless forceps, vacuum extractor, or episiotomy become necessary.

-__Mother’s choice (vertical, hands/knees, squat, side lying
+__Mother’s choice (vertical, hands/knees, squat, side lying)

 Bed for Birth

 __Birth chair, beanbag, floor, bed, toilet

 Rather than prolonged breath holding and bearing down throughout contractions, her bearing down and breath holding efforts will be spontaneous and in response to the strength and duration of her urge to push.
 Bearing down will be for a shorter period (5-6 seconds) than is usually encouraged.
 There will be several moments between these bearing down efforts during which she will breathe without pushing.